 Make the evaporated milk recipe above and add 1 part granulated sugar.
 If your recipe can withstand a coconut flavor, coconut milk makes an excellent substitute for sweetened condensed milk, as well.

 Dairy-free brands of whipped cream include RichWhip Non-Dairy Whip Topping, Soyatoo!
 Whip Topping, and Soyatoo!
 Topping Cream.

-Heavy Cream: For sauces calling for cream or other instances where the substitute needs to be heated, you may use coconut milk as a dairy-free substitute.
+Heavy Cream: For sauces or other recipes where whipping the cream is not necessary, e.g., sweet potato pie filling, you may use full-fat coconut milk as a dairy-free substitute.

 Dairy-Free Cream Cheese Substitutes: